 Join a network of lively intellectual communities led by renowned faculty and supported by the Keough School’s nine international institutes and centers, where you can fully explore your unique interests with others.

-Beginning in fall 2018, Notre Dame undergraduates can declare a major in global affairs.
+Notre Dame undergraduates can now declare a major in global affairs.
 As a supplementary major, this program of study is designed to complement and “globalize” your primary major.

 Learn to think critically about global issues from an interdisciplinary and comparative perspective.